 Oh, and it’s absolutely worth mentioning that around the same time that the Turbo Trans Am was being developed, the folks over at Buick were turbocharging the venerable 3.8L V6 that would eventually propel the legendary Buick Grand National.
 That particular engine would cross paths with the Trans Am later on as well, but we’ll get to that in a sec…

 GM’s Turbocharged History

 Let’s be clear, the Turbo Trans Am wasn’t GM’s first foray into turbochargers and forced induction.
 Nope, Chevy developed a turbocharged version of the Corvair’s air-cooled six way back in 1962.
-It made 150 horsepower and 210 lb.-ft. of torque.
+It initially made 150 horsepower but edged up to 180 hp as the technology evolved.

 Across the hall, Oldsmobile stuffed a turbocharged 215 cubic inch V8 into its 1962 Jetfire, calling it the “Turbo Rocket.”
 That engine was good for 215 horsepower and had a clever water-methanol injection system to mitigate spark knock and detonation issues stemming from the engine’s relatively high compression.

 Due to a confluence of issues, neither of these engines lasted very long in production.
 For instance, Oldsmobile’s water-methanol reservoir often ran dry from inattentive owners, hindering engine performance.
 The Corvair?
 Well, it had its share of other, non turbo-related troubles.